From Magento to Saleor: Scaling Portugal’s largest online electronics retailer

 Mário Bessa, Managing Partner and CTO at Skrey

-With Saleor, Skrey found an extensibility model it could believe in: with apps fully-isolated from core code and from one another.
+With Saleor, Skrey found an extensibility model it could believe in: with apps/extensions fully-isolated from core code and from one another.
 In contrast to plugin-based architectures, Saleor apps do not directly touch database or core files.
 Instead, ecommerce data and functions are accessed solely through Saleor's GraphQL API and webhooks.

-For a technical overview of Saleor’s extensibility, please check our docs.
+For a technical overview of Saleor's extensibility,

 Saleor's extensibility model freed Skrey from the headache of merge conflicts between PCDIGA's bespoke apps, core code, and third-party apps.
 It also enabled Skrey to accelerate innovation at PCDIGA.
 A bonus was that Saleor's tech-agnostic model allowed apps to be written in any language and on any framework.